 All undergraduate Music students at Murray Edwards College are provided with a piano in their room.
 The College has funds available to help meet the cost of instrumental tuition for students wishing to take the recital option in any year.
 All music students may apply for additional support though the Academic Needs Fund.
 Choral singers may apply for one of the 4-5 Choral Awards offered each year.
-Performers may also wish to consider applying for the annual Music Scholarship Competition, which awards two prizes of £400 each.
+Performers may also wish to consider applying for the annual Music Scholarship Competition, which awards prizes totalling a value of up to £800..
 Murray Edwards also participates in the Intercollegiate Instrumental Awards Scheme.
 The college also has an active Music Society, which puts on a range of events, including recitals, orchestral concerts, film screenings and masterclasses.

 Our students achieve good results and speak highly of their experience.
 Phoebe MacFarlane blogged about her experiences and another student studying Music wrote: